220328-uta-sh-net-ext/James-Aluoch/README.md

         }
     }
 }
-As you can see we have created the Employee class with the following four properties such as ID, FirstName, LastName, and Salary.
-We also created one static method which will return the list of employees which will act as our data source.
+-As you can see we have created the Employee class with the following four properties such as ID, FirstName, LastName, and Salary.
+We also created one static method -which will return the list of employees which will act as our data source.
 Let us discuss some examples to understand the LINQ Select Operator
  ```
   **Sorting Operators
   -A sorting operator arranges the elements of the collection in ascending or descending order.
 LINQ includes following sorting operators.
-  -1 OrderBy-Sorts the elements in the collection based on specified fields in ascending or decending order.
+  -  1 OrderBy-Sorts the elements in the collection based on specified fields in ascending or decending order.
-  -2 OrderByDesecending -Sorts the collection based on specified fields in descending order.
+  -  2 OrderByDesecending -Sorts the collection based on specified fields in descending order.
 Only valid in method syntax.
 ```
   Example: OrderBy in Query Syntax C#
 IList<Student> studentList = new List<Student>() {